Grace your necks with these super fun jewel-shaped pieces!

 HERE’S AN EXAMPLE OF HOW TO USE NAIL VARNISHES TO COLOUR YOUR PIECE OF PLASTIC.

-If the water is too cold the nail varnish will set quickly, you need the varnish to merge in the right temperature.
+If the water is too cold, the nail varnish will set quickly, and you need the varnish to merge in the right temperature.

 Allow to dry, then cut into selected shapes.